If you’ve stayed at a 5-Star resort lately, your hotel bed probably featured the Standard Textile Centium Satin sheets.

 On the Standard Textile Home website, you’ll see them being referred to as Sateen Sheet Set (Centium Satin) – which is the same thing.

-They’re available in White, Forever Blue, Flint Gray, Sage, Blush, Sand, and Navy.
+They’re available in Flint Gray, Mist, Navy, and White colors.

 Stay cool sheets

 How do these sheets maintain a silk-like feel, without getting overly hot like traditional satin sheets?

 Heat in a bed sounds good – especially during the winter – but excess heat actually makes for a very uncomfortable bed.
 Excess heat also leads to more sweating, which causes your sheets to get wrinkly and dingy.

 So how do these sheets stay so cool?